QEVSEC: Quick Electric Vehicle SEcure Charging via Dynamic Wireless Power Transfer: qevsec

 where

-From this message, OBU can extract the value of $r_{CSPA}$ and check the result of the exponentiation against $c'_5$.
-This approach necessitates the publication of the parameters $g$ and $n$ that are constant during the entire protocol.
-In the next phase, the CSPA sends the hash chain value provided by OBU to the CPs to authenticate and begin the charging process as in the \textit{hash chain-based authentication} proposed in \cite{hussain2015}.
+From this message, \acrshort{obu} can extract the value of $r_{CSPA}$ and check the result of the exponentiation against $c_4$.
+This approach necessitates the publication of the parameters $g$ and $n$, which are constant during the entire protocol.
+In the next phase, the \acrshort{cspa} sends the hash chain value provided by \acrshort{obu} to the \acrshort{cp}s to authenticate and begin the charging process as in the \textit{hash chain-based authentication} proposed in \cite{hussain2015}.
+Fig. \ref{fig:revised_scheme} shows our protocol diagram with the message exchange.